 As sound waves hit a condenser mic’s diaphragm, its distance from the solid plate changes in sync with the sound waves.
 This results in changes to capacitance, which creates an electrical signal that mimics the sound waves.

 The diaphragms of condenser mics are very thin, sometimes only 6 microns thick (0.006 mm), so they are also very fragile.
-This is why they are very sensitive to the faintest sounds and are good at picking up audio nuances in a studio environment.
+This is why they are very sensitive to quiet sounds and are good at picking up audio nuances in a studio environment.

 But the small size and fragility of a condenser mic’s capacitor arrangement mean that only a tiny electrical current is produced.
 This signal is too small to be connected to any equipment in an audio workflow.
-A powered circuit is required, therefore, to boost the signal by providing it with more current.
+A powered circuit is required, therefore, to boost the signal with current.

-This additional current needed to boost the tiny signals generated by condenser mics is why phantom power is required.
+Phantom power provides the additional current needed to boost the tiny signals generated by condenser mics.

 Do you need phantom power for ribbon or dynamic mics?